 This is obvious, but yet – it’s still so hard for many people to pull the plug on cable.

 I get it.

-Cable is one of those expenses that quickly adds up, and with the internet and streaming services, it isn’t really necessary anyway.
+Cable is one of those expenses that adds up quick.

 14 | The Newest Phone